 Timeline of a Personal Injury Case

 If you are filing a personal injury claim, you may wonder what steps you will have to take to finish the process from consultation to settlement.
-While the exact nature of your case will vary based on the complexity and circumstances, the majority of personal injury cases in Washington follow this basic timeline.
+While the exact nature of your case will vary based on the complexity and circumstances, the majority of Seattle personal injury lawyers in Washington follow this basic timeline.

 Step #1: Seeking Medical Treatment